isi-buds/program-2024/project-descriptions/README.md

 The goal of this project is to investigate the relationship between hypertension and dementia in a cohort of the oldest-old individuals, and to explore potential explanations for the seemingly paradoxical association.
 For example, is it because people with hypertension are more likely to die before they develop dementia?
 Is the protective effect of hypertension attributable to the antihypertensive medications?
 Are there differences in the people who do and do not develop hypertension that could explain the association?
 We will explore topics such as bias due to censoring (death or drop-out), bias due to confounding (systematic differences between those who developed hypertension and those who did not), and longitudinal changes in blood pressure.
 Analytical strategies may include logistic regression, survival analysis, propensity score-based causal methods, and longitudinal data models.
 The project will follow a stepwise approach, where questions will be addressed sequentially, with increasingly complex methods applied at each step.

 ### References
-1.Corrada MM, Hayden KM, Paganini-Hill A, Bullain SS, Paganini-Hill A, DeMoss J, Aguirre C, Brookmeyer R, Kawas CH.
+1. Corrada MM, Hayden KM, Paganini-Hill A, Bullain SS, Paganini-Hill A, DeMoss J, Aguirre C, Brookmeyer R, Kawas CH.
 Age of onset of hypertension and risk of dementia in the oldest-old: The 90+ Study.
 Alzheimers Dement 13(2):103-110, 2017. https://doi.org/10.1016/j.jalz.2016.09.007

 ### Bonus
 [The full video about The 90+ Study on 60 minutes](https://www.youtube.com/watch?v=wqKfL3z5yM4)